As a party host, you want everything to be perfect.

 Especially if it’s the first party in your new apartment, you’ll want everything from the food to the entertainment to be just right.

-So how do you break the ice and ensure there are no awkward silences?
+So how do you break the ice and ensure no awkward silences?

 You bring out the board games, of course!

-For the past few decades, many people have left their board games in the closet to collect dust.
+Many people have left their board games in the closet for the past few decades to collect dust.

 They seemed to become obsolete when Playstation and Xbox took over.

-But now, a lot of folks are getting tired of staring at screens, and they want to socialize the old-fashioned way.
+But now, many folks are tired of staring at screens and want to socialize the old-fashioned way.

 That means board games are coming back into style!

-But with so many to choose from, how do you find the perfect game for your party?
+But with so many choices, how do you find the perfect game for your party?

 Well, we can help.
 With one or two (or all) of these games, your apartment party is sure to be a success!